Species labels alone do not make an exotics-ready system.

 Lot tracking, reorder points, auto-deduction.

-See how it worksUse OpenVPM your way.
+See how it worksCommon questions

-Does OpenVPM support exotics and avian species?
+Does OpenVPM support exotics and avian practices?

 Related reading